Course Policies

 - The courses taken must be approved by the department or program in which the applicant intends to enroll at West Chester and by the Dean of The Graduate School.

-- The maximum number of credits number of transfer credits that may be applied to a student's degree/program shall not exceed 30 percent of the total required.
+- The maximum number of transfer credits that may be applied to a student's degree/program shall not exceed one-third of the total credits required for the degree.

 - The grade earned for courses to be transferred must be B or better.